Alexandre78R/Alexandre78R/readme.md

 <h3>About Me</h3>

 <p>
-    I am a French junior developer, since I was very young I have always been interested in IT in web development.
+    I am a French junior developer, since I was very young I have always been interested in IT in Web development.
 </p>

 <p>
-    Today, I am actively working to turn my passion into my profession by pursuing a web development program.
+    Today, I am actively working to turn my passion into my profession by pursuing a Web development training and program.
 </p>

 <p>